Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Survival Analysis for Cost-Aware Robustness Estimation

 \subsubsection{Survival Time}

-By using adversarial samples (see Equation~\ref{eq:adv_success}), failures can be induced.
-The likelihood of that failure is dependent on the amount of adversarial noise, $\varepsilon$, since adversarial noise is known to \textit{induce} failures.
-That is, the rate of adversarial success (Equation~\ref{eq:adv_success}), will increase as $\varepsilon$ increases.
-In terms of AFT models, this can be expressed as the expected lifetime of an adversarial sample when treating $\varepsilon$ as a covariate.
+By using adversarial samples (see Equation~\ref{eq:adv_success}), The likelihood of those failures depends on the amount of adversarial noise, $\varepsilon$, which is included in the resultant AFT model as a parameter.
 In the language of accelerated failure time models, this can be expressed in terms of the accelerated failure time assumption~\cite{kleinbaum1996survival}

 where $\phi_\theta$ is the acceleration factor, described by the joint effect of the covariates, such that